oracle-quickstart/appstack/tutorials/mytodolist/tutorial.md

-# App Stack for Java tutorial
+# SpringBoot app deployed on OCI using App Stack for Java

 In this tutorial we'll deploy a sample SpringBoot application using the stack.
+The application is a simple REST backend sample that can be found [here](https://github.com/oracle/oci-react-samples/tree/spring-appstack).

 ## Prepare the code repository